Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 ------|-----------------|-----------------------------------------------------
 0xcc  | (∅ → nonce)     | 1; [standard memory cost](#standard-memory-cost)

-Pushes the nonce declared in the current input's [issuance commitment](data.md#asset-version-1-issuance-commitment) on the data stack.
+Pushes the nonce declared in the current issuance entry’s [content](data.md#issuance-entry-content) on the data stack.

-Fails if the current input is not an [issuance input](data.md#transaction-input-commitment).
+Fails if the current input is not an [issuance entry](data.md#issuance-entry).

 Fails if executed in the [block context](#block-context).